amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 objectives:
 - "Import modules to add functions to a Python script"
-- "Use os.walk and glob to generate lists of files"
+- "Use `os.walk` and `glob.glob` to generate lists of files"

 keypoints:
-- "The import statement allows you to expand Python's functionality by taking advantage of the additional features offered by modules (code libraries designed to accomplish specific tasks)"
-- "There are different kinds of modules in Python: standard distribution modules, that are built into Python itself; third-party modules, which you load, often at the start of your script; and home-made modules, which you make for yourself to serve specific purposes"
-- "Python offers a few different ways to traverse directory structures to locate or list file system objects; two common approaches are the os module and the glob module"
-- "Within a file system, the path (or file path), is just that: a series of text-based breadcrumbs, separated by forward or backward slashes (depending on your OS), that can help you determine the location of a particular file or directory"
 - "Collecting filepaths is often the first step of any AV script"
+- "The import statement allows you to expand Python's functionality by loading modules with specialized functions"
+- "Standard distribution modules are installed with Python.
+Other modules must be installed."
+- "Two common modules for listing files with Python are `os` and `glob`"
+- "The filepath is the sequence of parent folders that define the location of a particular file or directory"
 ---

+## The First Step: Finding Files

+Before Alice can do anything with any file in Python, she needs to be able to refer to files in Python.

 ## Navigating filenames, file paths, and file systems

-Gaining a basic understanding of file systems is the key first step to learn how to find and work with files.
-At their core, file systems provide a consistent, structured method for arranging data on a hard drive or storage device.
+Gaining a basic understanding of file systems is the first step to learn how to find and work with files.
+File systems provide a structured method for arranging data on a storage device.
 If you've ever formatted a hard drive using Disk Utility (macOS) or Disk Management (Windows), you've applied some form of file system to your device.
-It's through this formatting process that you create a means for your operating system to interpret, interact with, and store file system objects (files, directories, etc.).
+That file system allows is what makes it possible to create files and folders on your storage device.

-File systems have different rules, regulations, and ways of behaving; in your work as AV archivists, you'll most likely encounter a few heavy hitters:
+File systems have different rules, regulations, and ways of behaving; in your work as AV archivists, you'll most likely encounter a few common acronyms:

 * FAT32 (old Windows)
 * NTFS (new Windows)